One binary · Linux · macOS · WSL · 25 MB RAM idle

 Start in 30 seconds.
 Ship on your terms.

 A single Go binary.
-No telemetry.
-Apache-2.0, free to self-host, forever.
 If it doesn't earn the disk space, rm it.
+No account, no signup, no catch.